 All military details in this novel are accurate as to dates, order of battle, units involved, and battle dynamics in major engagements such as The Wilderness, Cold Harbor, and the attack on Atlanta, The novel has an extensive “Acknowledgements” section listing all resources used for the novel.

-The novel documents the military strategy and prosecution of the war as put forward by both sides, and at the same time describes the inner struggle and remorse of those of these military leaders who could not command violence without profound personal involvement, including Lincoln and Sherman most markedly, This is not a fictionalized or sensationalized depiction, but rather the manifestation of actual mentalities disclosed in speeches, letters, and reported interactions.
+The novel documents the military strategy and prosecution of the war as put forward by both sides, and at the same time describes the inner struggle and remorse of those of these military leaders who could not command violence without profound personal involvement, including Lincoln and Sherman most markedly, This is not a fictionalized or sensationalized depiction, but rather the manifestation of their actual mentalities as disclosed in speeches, letters, and reported interactions.

 Women are a major components of this novel.
 Of the two major female fictional characters, close friends since childhood, one is Hiram’s cousin, Louisa Stone, a nurse in the Confederate army (which was permitted); the other is Josiah’s sister, Emily Derr, a store owner and manager of a camp for former slaves in Harper’s Ferry, West Virginia.
 She is also a writer and an advocate for the 13th amendment.
 Varina Davis and Mary Lincoln are depicted as energetic agents alongside their husbands, as shown to be by historical records.